How to Upload Files to Someone Else's Dropbox?

 All the files you collect are automatically organized into a single Dropbox folder or Space.
 Only you can view files uploaded by others, unless you decide to share them.

-CBackupper is a free web service that can help you backup files Dropbox accounts.
+CBackupper is a free online backup service that can help you backup files Dropbox accounts.
 It supports many cloud drives like Dropbox, Google Drive, OneDrive and so on.
 With it, you can safely add and run multiple Dropbox accounts on just one interface and create a backup task to backup data between the Dropbox accounts directly and quickly.
 In addition, its useful features like scheduled backup can help you set an automatic backup task in Specific time/Daily/Weekly/Monthly.
 To use CBackupper, you can refer to the following steps.

 1. CBackupper is a web-based service so you don’t need to download or install any app.
 Just go to the website of CBackupper, click “Sign up” at the upper right side, then type your email, password, and name to create an account and sign in.